joseeden/joeden/docs/005-Cybersecurity/003-Security-Architecture/020-Authentication-Protocols.md

 </div>

+## SESAME

+**SESAME (Secure European System for Applications in a Multi-vendor Environment)** is a single sign-on technology designed to improve security and streamline access management across systems.

+- Uses public key encryption to enhance authentication security.
+- Combines both symmetric and asymmetric encryption to protect credentials.
+- Supports role-based access control, allowing for more granular permission settings.

+While SESAME is designed as an improvement to Kerberos, it is still vulnerable to impersonation attacks and password guessing.

 ## EAP

 EAP (Extensible Authentication Protocol) is a flexible authentication framework used in network access protocols.
 It supports multiple authentication methods and is commonly used in wireless networks and point-to-point connections.